Detailed Instructions

 video

-, set basic metadata: title
+, set basic metadata:

 published

-, the date of first public releaseruntime
+, the date of first public release

 <redblue-video>